Top tips for travelling with cash, card or cheque

 - Consider a travel card – most banks can supply you with a travel money card, which allows you to transfer cash onto the card and secure the exchange rate, allowing you to travel on the local currency and avoid paying exchange costs each time you make a transaction.
 You may also get given a back up card too which is handy if something happens to the original one.

 The bonus of carrying traveller’s cheques is that if they are lost or stolen, you can easily replace them by calling an emergency phone number.
-You can use them as local currency and in Australia you can obtain them from Australia Post in these currencies: United States Dollar, British Pound, Euro, Japanese Yen, and Canadian Dollars.1 If you are traveling to developing countries such as in Asia, the US Dollar is widely accepted.
+You can use them as local currency and in Australia you can obtain them from Australia Post in these currencies: United States Dollar, British Pound, Euro, Japanese Yen, and Canadian Dollars.1 If you are travelling to developing countries such as in Asia, the US Dollar is widely accepted.